 A great way to get the best interest rate and reduce your monthly expenses is to improve your credit score before you start shopping for a loan.
 Having the best possible score will ensure that you get a great deal from a lender and potentially save you thousands of dollars over the life of the loan.

 They say that waiting is the hardest part – and it’s true.
 One of the best ways to accomplish the three other things on this list is to wait.

 If you don’t need to buy a house right now, wait a few years and focus on building that emergency fund, fixing your credit score, and saving for a down payment.
 Yes, it sucks to live in a cramped apartment when homeownership is in reach.
 However, sometimes giving yourself another year or two to build a solid foundation is best.
 It will ensure that you are well prepared for any curveballs that homeownership throws your way.

 Is it Ever Okay to be House Poor?

-As you read this, you might think that I’m telling you to never be house poor.
+As you read this, you might think that I’m telling you never to be house poor.
 But that’s not exactly the case.
-Of course, it’s better to wait and make sure you are in the best financial position to be able to afford your home.
-But unfortunately, it’s not always realistic to wait for the “best time”.
-Sometimes we have to strike when the time is “good enough”.
-Maybe the market is down and houses are affordable – but you aren’t sure how long it will last.
+Of course, it’s better to wait and make sure you are in the best financial position to afford your home.
+But unfortunately, it’s not always realistic to wait for the “best time.”
+Sometimes we have to strike when the time is “good enough.”
+Maybe the market is down, and houses are affordable – but you aren’t sure how long it will last.
 Or maybe you need to buy a more expensive home in a better neighborhood due to school options.
 There are plenty of reasons why you might need to jump in as soon as you can.
 That’s perfectly okay!
 Waiting until you won’t be house poor is ideal, but we don’t live in an ideal world.